mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 JACK is configured with a 1024 frames buffer and reports a latency of 46.4 ms for the sum of two buffers.
 The round trip latency is 95 ms (driver + ALSA + JACK async mode + duplex stream = 4 buffers).

 The lower stream is the ALSA case.
-Mixxx is configures with the same single buffer of 1024 frames = 23.2 ms The round trip latency is 49 ms (driver + ALSA = 2 buffers).
+Mixxx is configured with the same single buffer of 1024 frames = 23.2 ms.
+The round trip latency is 49 ms (driver + ALSA = 2 buffers).

 Not in the picture is the ALSA pulse device.
 It runs at a latency of 104 ms (driver + ALSA + 2 x pulse + ALSA = 5 buffers)